• Play the sound file

 The summer of 2010 is shaping up to be the worst summer ever for the employment of U.S.-born teenagers (16 to 19 years old).
-But even before the current recession, the share of U.S.-born teens in the labor force — working or looking for work — was declining … Competition with immigrants (legal and illegal) explains a significant share of this decline."
-End quote.
+But even before the current recession, the share of U.S.-born teens in the labor force — working or looking for work — was declining … Competition with immigrants (legal and illegal) explains a significant share of this decline.

 This I find heartbreaking.
 The summer job is where teenagers first learn about work — about the basics of showing up on time, co-operating with fellow workers, taking orders from supervisors, dealing with customers.
 Everybody in my generation went through this.
 I worked in a brewery, a men's clothing store, a couple of factories, and several construction sites.
 That's how we paid for summer vacation trips.

 And by the time we graduated college and got real jobs, we knew those basics.
 We also knew how darn lucky we were to have a job that didn't involve shoveling concrete, keeping up with an assembly line, carrying large heavy objects up twenty-foot ladders, getting blisters on our hands, and taking orders from a guy who interposed the f-word in front of every noun.

 As the CIS study notes, using immigrants rather than American teens for these summer jobs is mighty handy for businessmen, who get adult immigrants with work experience instead of clueless green teenagers.
 It's mighty bad for America, though.
 Quote:

 The increase in U.S.-born teenagers not in the labor force was 3.4 million between 1994 and 2007.